Helpful tips for the first time trekker in Nepal

 2. Book with a tour company or go independent

 Opinions vary on this subject of – whether to do the trek with or without a guide?
 A tour company will save time even for the most independent of travellers.
-The right tour company can save you from frustration and give you peace of mind by taking care of all necessary arrangements in detail.
+The right tour company can save you from exasperation and give you peace of mind by taking care of all necessary arrangements in detail.
 A reputable tour operator should provide you with a perfect English-speaking guide along with porter support.

 You will see many younger people trekking on their own with a guidebook – fantastic!
 However, with an excellent guide, not only will you gain new friends, but you will be able to facilitate logistics and little-known secrets of the area, adding value to your Himalayan hiking experience.
 More often than not, your guide is from the local area, if not a regular in that region, who knows the villagers quite likely to invite you for a cup of tea or even Rakshi – a local brew.
 You might be uncomfortable with having a porter to carry your belongings while you are just taking your day pack but keep in mind that you are helping to employ one more local with a relatively good income.